SilentCicero/meteor-dapp-pricefeed/README.md

 <img src="app/public/images/screen.jpg" />

-** Please note that this DApp is still in Alpha.
+** Please note that this DApp is still in Alpha (may be bug with subscription, fixing today).

 ## <a name="installation"></a> Installation